 Description – enter the desired description of the project.

-Version Control - check this option to add the project under the Workspace's own built-in VCS (Git).
-This option is unchecked by default, where the project files will simply be stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only - a less formal Simple Sync as it were.
+Version Control – check this option to add the project under the Workspace's own built-in VCS (Git).
+This option is unchecked by default, where the project files will simply be stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only – a less formal Simple Sync as it were.
 It is recommended to enable formal version control, as by doing so you will have access to the maximum functionality offered through, and by, the Workspace and the Altium 365 platform.
-This option is available only if the project is currently unmanaged.
+This option is available only if the project is currently not under version control.

 Advanced – click to access the Advanced version of the dialog.

-Folder - this field is used to specify where the folder for the mirrored project - within the Workspace's folder structure - is to be created.
-The default path for new projects is specified on the Admin - Settings - Projects page of the Workspace's browser interface (by default, this will be Projects\<ProjectName>).
+Folder – this field is used to specify where the folder for the project being migrated – within the Workspace's folder structure – is to be created.
+The default path for new projects is specified on the Admin – Settings – Projects page of the Workspace's browser interface (by default, this will be Projects\<ProjectName>).
 Click to open the Choose Folder dialog, which is a trimmed-down version of the Explorer panel, from where you can browse and select a different server folder if required.